Philadelphia, Pennsylvania Population 2020

 Philadelphia's estimated population of 1.556 million represents a substantial increase over the 2010 census.
-The city's population has been growing for 7 years straight, and it's now the second-fastest growing county in the region.
+The city's population has been growing for seven years straight, and it's now the second-fastest growing county in the region.

-The consolidated city-county of Philadelphia has an area of 141.6 square miles (367 square kilometers), but the urban area is 1,799.5 square miles, while the metropolitan area has 4,629 square miles of area.
+The consolidated city-county of Philadelphia has an area of 141.6 square miles (367 square kilometers), but the urban area is 1,799.5 square miles, while the metropolitan area has 4,629 square miles of territory.
 The city itself has a density of 11,379.6 people per square mile (4,393.8/square kilometer).

 Philadelphia Founding and Early History

 The Philadelphia area was home to the Lenape (or Delaware) Indians in the Shackamaxon village before the arrival of Europeans.
 The first European settlements in the area were built by the Dutch, who constructed Fort Nassau in 1623 in what is now Brooklawn, New Jersey.
-The entire Delaware River valley area that is now part of Philadelphia was considered part of the Dutch New Netherland colony.
+The entire Delaware River Valley area that is now part of Philadelphia was considered part of the Dutch New Netherland colony.

 Dutch settlers continued to spread through the valley, and the English eventually conquered the New Netherland colony by 1664.
 A charter from Charles II of England was given to William Penn in 1681 for what eventually became the Pennsylvania colony.
 The land was purchased from the Lenape people, and Penn named the new city Philadelphia.
-The city grew rapidly, in part due to Penn's insistence on allowing anyone to worship freely in the community, which led to better relationships with local Indian tribes than other colonies enjoyed.
+The town grew rapidly, in part due to Penn's insistence on allowing anyone to worship freely in the community, which led to better relationships with local Indian tribes than other colonies enjoyed.

 Eventually, Benjamin Franklin helped to improve the city services in the area, founding one of the first hospitals in the American colonies.
 From 1790 to 1800, Philadelphia served as a temporary capital for the country, and Philadelphia was left with the largest population (approximately 50,000 people) by the turn of the 19th century.

-As far as the age composition, 22.5% were under 18, 13.3% were 18-25, 28.5% were 25 to 44, 23.5% were 45 to 64 and 12.1% were 65 or older, with a median age of 33.5 years.
+As far as the age composition, 22.5% were under 18, 13.3% were 18-25, 28.5% were 25 to 44, 23.5% were 45 to 64, and 12.1% were 65 or older, with a median age of 33.5 years.

 The largest ancestry groups in Philadelphia, according to the 2010 census, were: Irish (13.6%), Italian (9.2%), German (8.1%), Polish (4.3%) and English (2.9%).

 As of 2008, the Philadelphia metropolitan area was home to over 500,000 immigrants, 1/5 of whom had arrived since 2000.
-This resulted in an increase of about 113,000 immigrants between 2000 and 2006, which is the same amount that arrived during the entire 1990's.
+This increased immigration by about 113,000 between 2000 and 2006, which is the same amount that entered during the entire 1990s.
 Immigrants now account for 10.9% of Philadelphia's population, and it's believed the area will once again become a popular destination for immigrants, which was common during the mid-20th century.

 The new growth in the area has even prompted the City Planning Commission to release two new district plans, as the CPC found that 51% of all jobs in the city are in the greater Center City and University Center, which are leading the growth.